 7 In ITU, the notifying administration of the associated FSS network has no responsibility in respect of the safe operation of the UAS CNPC.
 However, UAS CNPC operation under an FSS network may lead to requirements or obligations for the notifying administration of the FSS network.

-8 In ITU, notifying administrations of other FSS networks have no responsibility in respect of the safe operation of UAS CNPC.

-9 No additional status is to be granted to UAS CNPC links and its associated space and earth stations than that already obtained through the associated FSS network and its specific and typical earth stations.
+8 [Note: Appears to duplicate item 7 above]9 No additional status is to be granted to UAS CNPC links and its associated space and earth stations than that already obtained through the associated FSS network and its specific and typical earth stations.

 10 No change of existing bilateral coordination agreements or additional agreements between the notifying administration of the FSS network under which the UAS CNPC links are provided and the notifying administrations of other FSS networks shall be needed.